gmc-code/PC-microbit-micropython/docs/radio/radio_advanced.rst

     # Event loop.
     while True:
-        # Button A sends a "flash" message.
+        # the A-button sends a "flash" message.
         if button_a.was_pressed():
             radio.send('flash')  # a-ha
         # Read any incoming messages.